 Get the facts!

-Researchers, testing professionals, and legislators can search and download research reports produced and conducted by the GED Testing Service.
-Our suite of research reports and other publications cover a wide variety of topics throughout a GED® test-taker’s lifecycle, including: preparation, passing trends, postsecondary success, labor market findings, perceptions of the GED® credential, and much more.
+For your convenience download any of the research reports produced and conducted by the GED Testing Service.
+These research reports and other publications cover a wide variety of topics throughout a GED® test-taker’s lifecycle.

 GED Testing Service is here to answer any questions regarding the research and data we use.
 If you have specific questions regarding data or research please email Research@GEDtestingservice.com.